ed1d1a8d/fff/README.md

 ./reset_and_add_mock_data.sh
 ```

 The Postgres user `fff` should have password `$POSTGRES_FFF_PASSWORD`, available as a secret.
 Postgres should run on the default port.
+When installing Postgres, the local user `postgres` should have password `password` for clarity.

 On OSX with Brew, Postgres can be installed via:

 ```bash
 brew install postgresql
 ```

+On Windows, each command should be run with `-U postgres` instead of prepending commands with `sudo su - postgres`.

 ## Endpoints